JackYu6/Java-Learning/README.md

-# Some interesting code written when learning java.
+# Some interesting code written when learning Java.